tborys/dotfiles/README.md

 ### Vim

-Most of vim's plugins are git submodules, loaded automatically by the he [pathogen](https://github.com/tpope/vim-pathogen) in the vim/[bundle](https://github.com/3xp0n3nt/dotfiles/tree/master/vim/bundle) subdirectory.
+Most of vim's plugins are git submodules, loaded automatically by the the [pathogen](https://github.com/tpope/vim-pathogen) in the vim/[bundle](https://github.com/3xp0n3nt/dotfiles/tree/master/vim/bundle) subdirectory.
 Interestingly, pathogen itself is a git submodule inside vim/[bundle](https://github.com/3xp0n3nt/dotfiles/tree/master/vim/bundle) plugin.
 You can learn more [here](https://github.com/tpope/vim-pathogen/blob/master/README.markdown).
 The author of the pathogen plugin, [Tim Pope](http://tpo.pe), calls this setup "getting crazy."
 And he doesn't like to get crazy.
 But I do ;-).

 ### Git